Seeing error code 229 on your Lennox® furnace?

 Your low pressure switch may not be operating properly if your furnace inducer motor begins in high speed and high ignition, then loses speed and shifts into low-fire mode about 30 seconds after.

-Your HVAC will communicate something’s amiss with a red flash from its indicator light, which it uses to display error codes.
+Your HVAC will communicate something’s amiss with a red flash from its indicator light, which it uses to show error codes.
 It has this red light to flash code, like Morse code.

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also trigger the error, so your Donelson Air Service Experts technician will check other parts of your furnace first.
+A blocked vent or a draft can also create the error, so your Donelson Air Service Experts technician will check other parts of your furnace first.

 You can expect to pay between $40 and $350 if you have to have a new low-fire pressure switch.